TYsewyn/www-timysewyn-be/src/posts/2018-09-27-SpringOne-Platform.md

 - Apache Cassandra mapping improvements for Map and tuple types, Lifecycle Callbacks, and Kotlin Extensions
 - Replica Reads with Spring Data Redis

-To see what else has changed, check out <OutboundLink href="https://spring.io/blog/2018/09/21/spring-data-lovelace-ga-released" rel="noreferrer" target="_blank">this post</OutboundLink> by Mark Paluch.
+To see what else has changed, check out <a href="https://spring.io/blog/2018/09/21/spring-data-lovelace-ga-released" target="_blank">this post</a> by Mark Paluch.

 ### Spring Security 5.1

 In this new release a lot has been added regarding WebFlux support: OAuth 2, CORS and HTTPS redirection are just a few to sum up.
-More than <OutboundLink href="https://github.com/spring-projects/spring-security/milestone/107?closed=1" rel="noreferrer" target="_blank">50 issues</OutboundLink> have been resolved too!
+More than <a href="https://github.com/spring-projects/spring-security/milestone/107?closed=1" target="_blank">50 issues</a> have been resolved too!

-To see what else has been added, check out <OutboundLink href="https://docs.spring.io/spring-security/site/docs/5.1.0.RELEASE/reference/htmlsingle/#new" rel="noreferrer" target="_blank">what's new</OutboundLink> in the reference documentation.
+To see what else has been added, check out <a href="https://docs.spring.io/spring-security/site/docs/5.1.0.RELEASE/reference/htmlsingle/#new" target="_blank">what's new</a> in the reference documentation.

 ### Spring Fu 0.0.1